 Don’t Dismiss Duct Cleaning

 It’s almost spring and that means spring cleaning!
 Don’t neglect your ducts during this revitalizing time.
 Since most of our in-home air arrives through our duct system, it’s vital to keep it from getting dirty with bacteria, mildew, and dust.
 When you have your ducts cleaned, ask the technician to check for duct leaks, too.
 Leaks in the duct system can cause more contaminants to enter your air and circulate throughout your home.
 Making sure they are clean and maintained will help keep your air clean and your loved ones healthy.

 With the challenge to become more energy-efficient, homes are often sealed tighter and insulated more thoroughly to make sure air isn’t escaping while our heating and cooling systems work to keep our home pleasant.
 Energy-efficiency is a great thing, but it also means a reduced amount of airflow, less circulation, and reduced movement.
 This can cause the air to become stationary and contaminants (indoor air pollution) are stuck inside your home’s air – the air you and your family breathe.
 An air ventilation system observes indoor and outdoor temperatures and humidity and continuously brings the required air replacement.
 This can add 5% to 10% more fresh air every 60 minutes, reducing the concentration of airborne contaminants.

 During your next A/C system tune-up, inquire about a complete indoor air quality report from your A/C contractor.
 An expert air conditioning company like Service Experts will provide a copy of your report with professional recommendations to address these and other air worries in your home.

-So, yes, it’s frightening to know that your kids are being exposed to scary respiratory diseases but next time you get that message from your kids’ school, wash their hands, cover their cough, and invest in a system to help your indoor air quality be as strong as possible.
+So, yes, it’s terrifying to know that your kids are being exposed to scary respiratory diseases but next time you get that message from your childs’ school, wash their hands, cover their cough, and invest in a system to keep your indoor air quality as strong as possible.